christophrumpel/cv/README.md

 # Christoph Rumpel CV

-Hey.
-I am not a fan of the traditional CVs with all kind of unnecessary information. 👎🏼 This is why I will provide everything you need to know about myself here.
-What place could make a better fit for a developer than GitHub itself? 😅 For everything else you'd like to know, we can grab a beer or chat :-)
+Hey, I'm Christoph and this is my story.
+Not all of it, but everything work-related.
+I am not a fan of the traditional CVs with all kind of unnecessary information. 👎🏼
+This is why I will provide everything you need to know about myself here.
+What place could make a better fit for a developer than GitHub itself? 😅 For everything else you'd like to know, I'm happy to grab a beer together or chat :-)

 *Note: If you don't like Emojis, this will be hard for you*